Young woman talks with her therapist in an outpatient visit.

 Individuals attending outpatient programs will interact with support staff, including dietitians, psychiatrists, nurses or nurse practitioners, and social workers.
 Depending on the severity of the illness, the individual may need regular medical monitoring and take prescribed medications.

-Outpatient programs provide a team-based approach to supporting the individual in recovery.
+Outpatient programs offer a team-based approach to supporting individuals in recovery.

 How Does Outpatient Care Help Someone Suffering from Anorexia Gain Control of Their Condition?

-Outpatient care helps the individual gain control over the disease and their health.
-The team-based setting focuses on creating a comprehensive care plan based on goals set by the individual.
+Outpatient care empowers individuals to take control of their health and manage their disease.
+The team-based setting focuses on creating a comprehensive care plan tailored to the individual’s goals.
 These goals will address counseling and lifestyle changes to manage anorexia.
 The program provides individuals with techniques to help them learn ways to regulate behavior and gain insight into their relationship with food.

 Outpatient care offers ongoing support and education for the individual and their family.
 Consistent support, along with other treatment modalities, will help the individual gain control of the eating disorder.